Puneet-NJ/Cohort/week-8/Todo(MERN)/Backend/Readme.md

     c) Push the input todo to todos

 ii) Read all Todos

+    a) Get userId from token and find the same in Todos tabel in db
+    b) Send the todos

 iii) Update a Todo i.e. mark as complete or incomplete iv) Delete a Todo